MasterZydra/EmailFilterClient/README.md

 ## Features
 - Connects to multiple IMAP email accounts.
 - Moves emails to the trash based on a customizable blacklist.
+- Moves emails to the newsletter folder based on a customizable list.
 - Maintains state to avoid reprocessing already handled emails.
 - Configurable interval for periodic email account processing.